 Section 12.0 Treatment Chemical Hazards and Disposal: List the properties for every chemical, typically found on the SDS.
-If a chemical is not flammable, please write N/A. Teams should attach a SDS for every treatment chemical that will be used inside the cube at the end of the EDP document.
+If a chemical is not flammable, please write N/A. Teams should attach a SDS for every chemical that will be used inside the cube to capture CO2, if applicable, at the end of the EDP document.